av4me/angular-metawidget/README.md

 Javascript portions of metawidget 3.2 so it can be tested with the bower portion of yeoman workflow.

-*Copyrights, licenses, warrenties are established by the original library owner.*
+*Copyrights, licenses, warrenties, etc are established by the original library owner.*
 ==========

 Official sources: